-The children, their families and the local community will enjoy very special contact with the OSM, its musicians and its conductor.
+The children, their families and the local community will have a privileged contact with the OSM, its musicians and its leader.

-The initiative will also enable us to offer new employment opportunities to music school graduates and to contribute to the advancement of knowledge in the domain of music education for the young.
+The initiative will also provide new employment opportunities for music school graduates and contribute to the advancement of knowledge in youth music education.

 The project was inaugurated in November 2016.
-It is first being implemented at the St-Rémi public school, located in the borough of Montréal-Nord, in Greater Montréal, in the form of a three-year pilot project.
+It is first deployed at the St-Rémi Public School, located in the borough of Montréal-Nord, in Montreal, in the form of a three-year pilot project.

 WHAT IS THE ROLE OF KENT NAGANO AND THE OSM?

-La musique aux enfants is an original idea of Kent Nagano’s; Maestro Nagano recognizes the important role that music learning played when he was very young – something he talks about in his book Sonnez, merveilles!, published in 2014 by Éditions du Boréal.
-The maestro oversaw the definition of the teaching program as well as the various components of the project.
-He will have an active long-term involvement to make sure that the spirit of the project endures.
+Music for children is an original idea of Maestro Nagano, who recognizes the important role played by learning music when he was very young.
+He also speaks about it in his book Sonne, marvels !, published in 2014 at Éditions du Boréal.
+The maestro supervised the definition of the curriculum as well as the various components of the project.
+It will continue to play an active role over the long term to ensure that the spirit of the project continues.

-OSM musicians also play a fundamental role as a positive model for the children throughout the project.
-They welcome the children to Maison symphonique de Montréal regularly and take part in an active way in the musical life of the school.
-A number of them act as mentors with the children, keeping track of their development.
+OSM musicians play a fundamental role as a positive role model for children throughout the project.
+They welcome children at the Maison symphonique de Montréal regularly and take an active part in the musical life of the school.
+Many of them act as mentors to the children they follow.

 IS THIS INITIATIVE A FIRST?

-Several initiatives designed to promote music teaching to young children exist here and elsewhere.
+Several initiatives to promote early music education exist here and elsewhere.

-The originality of La musique aux enfants consists in:
+The originality of La musique aux enfants is characterized by:

-- a level of intensity established by a music program that children take part it on a daily basis
+Its level of intensity established by a musical program in which children take part daily

-- its organic interweaving with the curriculum of a public school, as opposed to being an extracurricular project
+Its organic imbrication in the school setting of a public school without being an extracurricular project

-- the privileged relationship between the children and the music educators thanks to the sustained learning context
+The privileged relationship of children with music educators due to the sustained context of learning

-- the involvement of the musicians and the music director from a great orchestra
+The involvement of musicians and the musical director of a large orchestra

-- the partnership with a multidisciplinary team of researchers from a great university, which will make it possible to measure the influence the project has on the children
+The partnership with a multidisciplinary team of researchers from a large university that will measure the influence of the project on the child

-- its contribution to the enrichment of a movement already present in Québec and elsewhere
+Its contribution to enriching a movement already present in Quebec and elsewhere

 HOW WILL THE IMPACTS OF THE PROJECT BE MEASURED?